laysakura/Search-Fulltext/README.md

 # DESCRIPTION

-Search::Fulltext is a fulltext search module.
+[Search::Fulltext](http://search.cpan.org/perldoc?Search::Fulltext) is a fulltext search module.
 It can be used in a few steps.

-Languages not separated by white spaces (unlike English, like Japanese) are not supported yet, although future version would support it.
+[Search::Fulltext](http://search.cpan.org/perldoc?Search::Fulltext) has __pluggable tokenizer__ feature, which possibly provides fulltext search for any language.
+Currently, English and Japanese fulltext search are officially supported, although any other languages which have spaces for separating words could be also used.
+See ["CUSTOM TOKENIZERS"](#CUSTOM TOKENIZERS) section to learn how to search non-English languages.

-Currently SQLite's FTS4 is used as an indexer.
+__SQLite__'s __FTS4__ is used as an indexer.
-Various queries supported by FTS4 (AND, OR, NEAR, ...) are fully provided.
+Various queries supported by FTS4 (`AND`, `OR`, `NEAR`, ...) are fully provided.
+See [Search::Fulltext->search](http://search.cpan.org/perldoc?Search::Fulltext->search) section for types of queries.

 # METHODS